firass99/firass99/README.md

 - 🤖 **Machine Learning** concepts and applications.

 ### 💬 Let's Talk About
-- Web Development: MERN Stack and NestJS.
+- Web Development: MERN Stack, Laravel, and NestJS.
 - 🐳 DevOps: Docker and CI/CD practices.
 - Design: Figma and TailwindCSS for UI/UX.